IBM/stomp/utils/README.md

 # STOMP Parameter Sweep Example Script

-`run_all.py` and its slightly different version `run_all_2.py` are simple Python scripts used to invoke a series of STOMP runs across a sweep of parameters and generate aggregated files summarizing the average response time and queue size during the run.
+`run_all.py` is a simple Python scripts used to invoke a series of STOMP runs across a sweep of parameters and generate aggregated files summarizing the average response time and queue size during the run.
 The results of the run are placed into a directory which is automatically generated, and has the form `sim_<date>_<time>`.

 ## USAGE